Shiloh Shepherd dog breed

 About the Shiloh Shepherd

-The Shiloh Shepherd is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Shiloh Shepherd is best matched with experienced owners.
+The Shiloh Shepherd is a very large working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Shiloh Shepherd is best matched with experienced owners.
 Typically standing 26 to 30 inches and weighing 80 to 130 pounds, this breed has a life expectancy of 9 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Shiloh Shepherd brings a distinct combination of traits that sets it apart.
 The Shiloh Shepherd is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Shiloh Shepherd loves being close to its people and forms strong bonds with every member of the household.